kosli-dev/cli/docs.kosli.com/content/getting_started/flows.md

       type: junit
 ```

-## Create a flow
+### Create a Flow with a template

-To create a Flow, you can run:
+To create a Flow with a template, you can run:

 ```shell
 $ kosli create flow process-a --description "My SW delivery process" \
  --template-file sw-delivery-template.yml
 ```

+## Update a Flow

 Rerunning the command with different description or template file will update the Flow.